LexMachinaInc/developer-blog/content/post/querying-state-and-federal/index.md

 }
 ```

 In state, this becomes a mandatory field that defines the state being queried and optionally includes or excludes courts within that state.
-It does not make sense to use excludes if also using includes, because once including any court any other court not referenced is de facto excluded
+It does not make sense to use excludes if also using includes, because once including any court any other court not referenced is de facto excluded.

 ```json
 {